stastka/docker-image-logitech-media-server/README.md

 To always get the latest version use [this url](http://www.mysqueezebox.com/update/?version=7.9.2&revision=1&geturl=1&os=deb)

 Find the image on [docker hub](https://hub.docker.com/r/doliana/logitech-media-server/)

+### Changes

+- 24.11.2019:
+  - the "latest" tag has been removed - so either latest-7.9.2 or latest-7.9.0 should be used.
+This simplifies the deployment pipeline.
+  - migrated from travis-ci to Azure DevOps pipeline

 ## Changes from original source